rememberSoftwares/yacana/README.md

 * **Message 3 & 4**: Are called "init messages".
 They are the prompt set in the two Tasks of GroupSolve.
 Agent1 does not see the answer of Agent2 (4) and Agent2 does not see the answer of Agent1 (4).
 * **Message 5**: This is a shift message.
 You will learn about them later.
 For now, just acknowledge that you can configure this message in either Agent and that in this case, it spoils the secret to Agent2 which is bad luck.
 The shift message can be set to some hardcoded string if you want.
 You'll see that later.
 * **Message 6**: History is now synced.
 All messages beyond this point will be shared with both agents.
-* **Message 7**: This is the response of Agent1's input.
+* **Message 7**: This is the response of Agent1's.
 It says that the game is won hence terminating the chat.
-There is no message 7 for Agent2 because message 6 was already an output and as the game finishes it won't take Agent's 1 answer as prompt.
+There is no message 7 for Agent2 because message 6 was already an output and as the game finishes it won't take Agent's 1 answer as input.

 ℹ️ You will learn what is a shift message later on and how it can be improved.